Choosing a course

-Your referees should use the online system - references should not be sent directly to us via email.
-If your referees have any issues with the form, please contact Graduate Admissions and Funding.
+Your referees should use the online system and references should not be sent directly via email.
+If your referees have any problems with the form, please contact Graduate Admissions.

 directly by the referee

-References that you upload to the application form or send to our office yourself will not be accepted.
+References that you upload to your application or send to our office yourself will not be accepted.

 by the deadline you are applying to